RalphHughesII/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-To begin this tutorial create a virtual machine in Microsoft Azure.
+<h2>To begin this tutorial create a virtual machine in Microsoft Azure.</h2>
       - Create a Resource Group
       - Create a Windows 10 Virtual Machine using at least 2 virtual CPUs
       - Log into to the VM using windows remote desktop